 Pack ‘n plays are affordable and take you all the way from newborn days until your baby outgrows a crib (their height limit is the same as most standard cribs).
 They also save you money since you don’t have to buy extras like a crib mattress or a travel crib.

-It is worth to spend a little more on the pack ‘n play with a bassinet feature to loft the mattress.
+It is worth buying the one with the added bassinet feature to loft the mattress.
 It is so much easier to pick up a tiny baby with the mattress elevated.
 I was deeply sad when our kid got too fat for the bassinet height.
 Extra mini-crib sheets are also worth picking up so you rotate when washing (you’re going to wash a lot).

-Skip the pack ‘n play models billed as “care stations” with changing pads and nappers on them.
-You likely don’t need these and they’re expensive.
-You’ll constantly be taking off the extras to use the big sleep space – not worth the expense, hassle, and extra stuff to store.
+Skip the pack ‘n play models billed as “care stations” with changing pads on them.
+You likely don’t need these and they’re an extra expense.
+You’ll constantly be taking off the extras to use the big sleep space – not worth the hassle and extra stuff to store.

 (Note: We had one issue with it where the mattress started bunching up on the side a little and Graco sent us out a new mattress for free immediately.)